 But Nick Lane has introduced a strange concept: energy supply per gene.
 This is strange because a gene does not consume any energy.
 The energy consumption of a computer is not either dependent on the number of programs installed.
 It is the use of the programs that consumes energy.
 It is exactly the same with life.
 DNA in the cells does not consume energy at all, except when it is copied.
 And DNA is copied only when the cell is replicated.
 Energy is used for gene processing mainly when proteins are produced.
 Lane also states that, as he says:

-As we see, Lane agrees with me that it is protein production that is energy intensive.
+"What we discovered is that there is an extraordinary energetic penalty for growing larger.
+If you were to expand a bacterium up to eukaryotic proportions, it would have tens of thousands of times less energy available per gene than an equivalent eukaryote.
+And cells need lots of energy per gene, because making a protein from a gene is an energy-intensive process.
+Most of a cell´s energy goes into making proteins."As we see, Lane agrees with me that it is protein production that is energy intensive.
 But there is no direct relation between the number of genes and protein production.
 Genes are read when they are needed, and there could be lots of genes that are not read at all, especially in multicellular organisms.
 To find out how Lane reasoned when he came up with the concept "energy supply per gene" I will make an analysis of the article by Nick Lane where I fetched the former citation.
 It was found in New Scientist 23rd June 2012: "Life: Inevitable or fluke?", where he also says:

 "At first sight, the idea that bacteria have nothing to gain by growing larger would seem to be undermined by the fact that there are some giant bacteria bigger than many complex cells, notably Epulopiscium, which thrives in the gut of surgeon fish.
 Yet Epulopiscium has up to 200,000 copies of its complete genome.
 Taking all these multiple genomes into consideration, the energy available for each copy of any gene is almost exactly the same as for normal bacteria, despite the vast total amount of DNA.
 They are perhaps best seen as consortia of cells that have fused together into one, rather than a giant cells.
-So why do giant bacteria need so many copies of their genome?"
+So why do giant bacteria need so many copies of their genome?"He here refers to a giant bacterium with a lot of genome copies.
+The argument is that to serve a large membrane area, more copies of the genome is needed.
+He then turns this argument around, to say that the more genes there are, the more membrane area is needed:

 "So the problem that simple cells face is this.
 To grow larger and more complex, they have to generate more energy.
 The only way they can do this is to expand the area of the membrane they use to harvest energy.
 To maintain control of the membrane potential the area of the membrane expands, though they have to make extra copies of their entire genome - which means they don´t actually gain any energy per gene copy.